TechAngelX/TechAngelX/README.md

 # Hello, I'm Ricki Angel 👋

 I'm an MSc Computer Science student at Birkbeck, University of London, with a passion for software development and database administration.
-I have 24 months of hands-on experience in Java, C#, and SQL/Oracle PL/SQL, and I'm enthusiastic about solving real-world problems through code.
+I have 18 months of hands-on experience in Java, C#, and SQL/Oracle PL/SQL, but a lifetime experience of computer systems and tech in general.
+I'm enthusiastic about solving real-world problems through code.

 ## 👨‍💻 About Me